dypsilon/frontend-dev-bookmarks/README.md

 + Podcasts
 	 + [Shoptalk Show](http://shoptalkshow.com/) A podcast about web design, development and UX.
 	 + [Javascript Jabber](http://javascriptjabber.com/) A podcast all about Javascript
+	 + [The Big Web Show](http://5by5.tv/bigwebshow) A podcast about all things web hosted by Jeffrey Zeldman